-The overall impact on the financial statements of BFM as at 31 December 2020 has been assessed by Management and is described as per below:
+The overall impact on the financial statements of BFM as at 31 December 2021 has been assessed by Management and is described as per below:

 B. The impact on Income Statement Revenues There was no significant impact on food industry and demand was sustainable.
-During the Covid-19 pandemic, BFM gained some additional commercial business other than the subsidised business.
-In general, we have observed no material revenue impact in 2020.
-In addition to that BFM received Government support for BD 318,510 that was classified as other income.
-The support was for salaries BD 266,732 Rent of BD 7,773 and Utilities of BD 44,005.
-Expenses BFM incurred additional expenses of BD 134,832 up to 31 December 2020 in relation to COVID.
-Investment Income The company holds financial assets at fair value through profit or loss, the change in the fair value/reported profit for 2020 is BD 376,352 as compared to fair value gain of BD 1,535,265 last year mainly due to the market reaction in COVID pandemic.
-Net income As mentioned in this disclosure above.
+BFM gained some additional commercial business other than the subsidised business in the current year.
+In general, we have observed no material revenue impact in 2021.
+Expenses BFM incurred additional expenses of BD 65,179 up to 31 December 2021 in relation to COVID-19 Investment Income The company holds financial assets at fair value through profit or loss, the change in the fair value/reported profit for 2021 is BD 3,541,802 as compared to fair value gain of BD 376,352 for the year 2020; markets improving from the initial setback.
+Net income Additional financial support was provided by the Government of Bahrain from June to September 2021 with 50% salary support for all Bahraini employees - BD 113,614 (2020: BD 318,570).

 C. The impact on Balance Sheet

 Assets

 Cash and cash equivalents We have unused facilities available from Banks.
 Our liquidity position is strong, and we have not noticed any material reduction in our cash collection.
 Further, the company has liquid investment on balance sheet.
 We have strong cash flow from customers, and we anticipate this to continue and we anticipate the government subsidy to remain the same.
-There is no material impact on any other assets of the Company as at 31 December 2020.
-Investment at fair value through profit and loss has increased in value by 3.7% from BD 10,079,952 as of 31 December 2019 to BD10,456,304 as at 31 December 2020.
+There is no material impact on any other assets of the Company as at 31 December 2021.
+Investment at fair value through profit and loss has increased in value by 33.9% from BD 10,456,304 as of 31 December 2020 to BD 13,998,106 as at 31 December